Jurassic World: Fallen Kingdom: Creatures on screen

 Scanlan's team also made puppeteering aids, rod puppets, and several prop dinosaurs, all created by coordinating with Vickery to ensure a consistent result between the practical effects and CGI.
 Animal motions that could not be perfected with puppetry, such as blinking, were created with computer technology.
 Among the puppeteer dinosaurs were baby Velociraptor used for a scene with Pratt.
 The scene's final, wider shots used two-wheeled, remote-controlled toys to stand-in for the baby Velociraptor on set.
 The toys included a spring which gave them the ability to jump.
 The feature was used to get a genuinely startled reaction from Pratt.

-Although motion capture was used in the previous film to depict Velociraptor, ILM determined after several tests the technology would not be adequate for depicting dinosaurs in Jurassic World: Fallen Kingdom.
+Although motion-capture was used in the previous film to depict Velociraptor, ILM determined after several tests the technology would not be adequate for depicting dinosaurs in Jurassic World: Fallen Kingdom.
 They chose instead to use key frame animation done for the previous films.
 However, some motion capture was done as a form of previsualization to aid Bayona.
 ILM used key framing to create scenes involving a large number of dinosaurs and referred to high-speed photography of horses racing for aid in creating such scenes.
 A fight between Blue and the Indoraptor, set in Maisie's bedroom, was designed in London and key framed by ILM.
 Animation supervisor Jance Rubinchik said the fight was the "trickiest sequence" because of the lack of previsualization.

 According to Bayona, a Brachiosaurus shown dying in the volcanic eruption is meant to be the same individual that is first seen in the original Jurassic Park.
 The Brachiosaurus in Fallen Kingdom was created using the same animations from the 1993 film.
 The dinosaur's death was the last shot on the entire film to be finished; Bayona and the post-production team struggled to perfect the CGI of the scene with only several days left to complete it.
 They worked through the final night to perfect the colors and composition, shortly before the film's release.

 For advice on veterinary procedures and animatronic movements, the filmmakers hired Jonathan Cranston, a Gloucestershire veterinary surgeon, who was recommended because of his experience with the wildlife in South Africa.
-Cranston advised the cast and crew to help accurately depict complex veterinarian procedures involving the dinosaurs.
+Cranston advised the cast and crew to help accurately depict complex veterinary procedures involving the dinosaurs.
 He also advised the puppeteers on creating subtle and authentic animal movements.
 Cranston was on set for 12 days, primarily at Pinewood Studios, and worked with Bayona on two scenes.